 A special allocation clause in the operating agreement can be used to allocate profits and losses among the members that are not proportional to their ownership interests.

-Special allocations can also be used to determine how distributions are made from the LLC.
+Operating agreement special allocations can also be used to determine how distributions are made from the LLC.

-Related Article: How Many Owners Can an LLC Have?
+Related Article: How Many Owners Can an LLC Have

 Do LLC Members Have Equal Ownership Percentages?

 There are no default rules for ownership percentages.
 Instead, members can receive distributions based on their ownership percentage and vice versa.
 This usually works out okay, but there can be times when LLC members want to change their ownership interest through the operating agreement.
 This can happen if one member wants to sell or if another member wants to invest more money into the LLC.

 Can LLC Members Take Unequal Distributions?

 Yes.
 Membership interests in an LLC can be divided into any percentage, and members can take distributions in accordance with their ownership interests and based on the business structure.
 For example, if two people own an LLC equally, they would each receive 50% of the company's profits (or losses).